surveysparrow/twigs/packages/react-editor/README.md

 # Welcome to twigs-editor ⚡️

-Rich test editor from [SurveySparrow](https://surveysparrow.com).
+RichText editor from [SurveySparrow](https://surveysparrow.com).
 Built on top of lexical.

 ## Installation